LucaCanali/Miscellaneous/Spark_Notes/Tools_Parquet_Diagnostics.md

 Parquet_reader This is another utility that can help you navigate the internals and metadata of Parquet files.
 In particular parquet-cpp displays the statistics associated with Parquet columns and is useful to understand predicate push down.
 Parquet_reader is a utility distributed with the Parquet-cpp project.
-You can download it from https://github.com/apache/parquet-cpp/releases The tests reported here have been run using version 1.1.0 released in May 2017.
+You can download it from https://github.com/apache/parquet-cpp/releases.
+This has since moved to Apache Arrow, see: https://github.com/apache/parquet-cpp
+The tests reported here have been run using version 1.1.0 released in May 2017.
 Tips: You can build the project with: "cmake ." followed by "make".
 After that you can find the utility parquet_reader in the folder build/latest.